ait-testbed/attackmate/docs/source/installation/ansible.rst

 .. note::

-   Currently the ansible role only works with Debian and Ubuntu distributions.
+   Currently the ansible role only works with Kali, Debian and Ubuntu distributions.

 Installation Steps